 Step #3.
 Next up, force restart your device.

 On your iPhone X, iPhone 8/8 Plus: Press and quickly release volume up button, press and release volume down button.
-Then press and hold the side button until Apple logo shows up on the screen.
+Then press and hold the side button until the Apple logo shows up on the screen.

 On your iPhone 7/7 Plus: Press and hold the volume down button and side button at once.